Sarah Ferguson: Personal life after divorce

-After the divorce, the British tabloids continued to cover Sarah's lifestyle.
+After the divorce, the British tabloids continued to cover Ferguson's lifestyle.
 In 1995, a baggage handler at John F. Kennedy International Airport in New York City pleaded guilty to stealing her $382,000 diamond necklace and bracelet.
-Sarah's commercial interests have included an eleven-year endorsement with Weight Watchers and product development and promotion with Wedgwood and Avon.

-Until 2004, the Duke of York and his former wife shared the family's home, Sunninghill Park in Berkshire.
-That year, the Duke moved to the refurbished Royal Lodge in Windsor Great Park, previously the home of his grandmother, who resided there until her death in 2002.
-In 2007, Sarah rented Dolphin House in Englefield Green, less than a mile from Royal Lodge; a fire at Dolphin House in 2008 caused her to vacate the premises and move into Royal Lodge with her former husband.
+Her first autobiography, My Story, was published in 1996 to poor reviews.
+Another autobiography, Finding Sarah: A Duchess's Journey to Find Herself, was published in 2011 and discussed her financial and public troubles.

-In 2009, Sarah participated in a much-criticised ITV "experiment" in which she joined families in a council estate to advise them on proper living.
-She stayed for ten days in Northern Moor, a suburb area in Wythenshawe, Manchester, England, and the result was The Duchess on the Estate, transmitted on ITV1 on 18 August 2009.
-A previous, similar television venture, The Duchess in Hull, in which Sarah advised lower-income families on diet and behaviour, received similar criticism.
+Until 2004, Andrew and his former wife shared the family's home, Sunninghill Park in Berkshire.
+That year, the Duke moved to the refurbished Royal Lodge in Windsor Great Park, previously the home of his grandmother, Queen Elizabeth The Queen Mother, who resided there until her death in 2002.
+In 2007, Ferguson rented Dolphin House in Englefield Green, less than a mile from Royal Lodge; a small fire in the bathroom at Dolphin House in 2008 caused her to vacate the premises and move into Royal Lodge with her former husband.

-In 2015, Sarah was reported to have moved out of Royal Lodge and assumed residence in Verbier, Switzerland, where she and the Duke of York owned a £13 million chalet.
+In 2015, Ferguson was reported to have moved out of Royal Lodge and assumed residence in Verbier, Switzerland, where she and Andrew owned a £13 million chalet.
 She applied for Swiss residency in 2016.
-Sarah also maintains a rented apartment in Eaton Square in London and a room at Royal Lodge.
+As of 2016 she maintained a rented apartment in Eaton Square in London.
+In 2025, she sold a townhouse in London's Belgravia for £3.85 million, which she purchased in 2022 for £4.25 million.
+The property was originally bought as an investment for her daughters, rented out to a tenant, and then sold.
+She continued to primarily reside at Royal Lodge until October 2025 when Buckingham Palace announced that formal notice had been served to Andrew to surrender his lease and Ferguson would be making her own living arrangements.

-In April 2016, Sarah was named in the Panama Papers.
+As one of the victims of the News International phone hacking scandal which came into public notice in 2006, Ferguson received an undisclosed amount in an out-of-court settlement.
+In April 2016, she was named in the Panama Papers.